PerilousBooklet/TODO/development.md

 - [ ] Decompile Java deps and write the script
+- [ ] Create a custom Cinnamon menu applet that can be centered on the taskbar panel

+---

 - [ ] Learn lua meta-tables and lua oop
+- [ ] Write my personal website with info about who I am and what I do
 - [ ] Learn C basics (to understand Guldoman's JSON sniffer)
-- [ ] Write my personal website with info about who I am and what I do
-- [ ] Create a custom Cinnamon menu applet that can be centered on the taskbar panel
 - [ ] Complete my custom LaTeX book package
 - [ ] Add popular LaTeX and TikZ snippets to my Lite XL setup
 - [ ] Get CasaOS WebUI working on Arch Linux